cgeisenberger/taps-manuscript/README.md

 # Single-cell Epi2-seq

 This is the repository accompanying the Manuscript _Single-cell multi-omic detection of DNA methylation and histone modifications reconstructs the dynamics of epigenetic maintenance_.
-It contains links to all the (raw) sequencing data, FACS index data as well as information about the preprocessing and downstream analyses.
+It contains links to all (raw) sequencing data, FACS index data as well as information about the preprocessing and downstream analyses.

 ## Data availability